creepoff1/assigment/Testing_Assignment_CodeLock_Plugin.md

 	private String myText;
 }
 ```
-Region 	```private String myText;``` is locked
+-	The region ```private String myText;``` is locked
 ### STR:
-IDE -> Codelock tool window -> Regions -> Select blocked region -> GoTo..
+-	Open the CodeLock menu
+-	Select "Regions"
+-	Select the locked region
+-	Press the "GoTo.." button
 ### Result:
-File Class1 opened but the cursor is not set at the beginning or end of the locked region
+Class1 opened in the editing window, but the cursor was not placed at the beginning or end of the locked region
-2 same regions shows
 ### Expected result:
-The cursor is set at the beginning or end of the locked region
+The cursor is placed at the beginning or end of the locked region

 ## 7. Is it possible to lock an empty region
 ### Preconditions:
-Project contains class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;